RefMags/exercise-Ruby-/basics/basics_part1.md

 ***

 Q8.
-What does the puts method do? prints out the string with and returns nothing.
+What does the puts method do? prints out the string and returns nothing.

 ***

 Q9.
 Give the most important property of nil.
+Nil is used to represent the abscence of content when used in an expression as a statement.

 ***